Santosh-Gupta/NaturalLanguageRecommendations/README.md

 https://github.com/Santosh-Gupta/NaturalLanguageRecommendations/blob/master/notebooks/training/model.ipynb

 Watching the first Tensorboard training was like watching a NASA launch.
 At the time of the first training, we spent nearly 2 months on the project.
 There was some worry that the data may not train well.
-There may have been something wrong with the data (which actually occured the first time we trained word2vec).
-Maybe we picked the wrong hyperparameters, etc. We all sat around, nerviously waiting for each 20 minute epoch increment, hoping the validation loss would go down. **And then it did.** And then it did again, and again.
+There may have been something wrong with the data (which occurred the first time we trained word2vec).
+Maybe we picked the wrong hyperparameters, etc. We all sat around, nervously waiting for each 20-minute epoch increment, hoping the validation loss would go down. **And then it did.** And then it did again, and again.
 And again.

 After the embeddings pass through the fully connected layers, the resulting embeddings are all dot product'd with each other.
-For each paper, a softmax was taken for each of it's dot products.
-Finally, cross-entropy loss was performed on these logits, with a label of 1 for each original input/output pair for that training example, and 0 for all other combinations.
+For each paper, a softmax was taken for each of its dot products.
+Finally, the cross-entropy loss was calculated on these logits, with a label of 1 for each original input/output pair for that training example, and 0 for all other combinations.

 <p align="center">
   <img src="images/architecturePart4.PNG" width="95%">